georgezhao2010/midea_ac_lan/README.md

 **Automatic configuration requires your appliances and your Home Assistant must be in the same sub-network.
 Otherwise, devices cannot be auto-discovered.
 Check this by yourself.**

 ## Config by IP
-If auto-discover could not work, you could try to add the appliance manually with the specified IP Address.
+If auto-discover could not work, you could try to discover the appliance with the specified IP Address.

 ## Config manually
 If you already know following information, you could add the appliance manually.